dCraigJones/snippets/pumpHQ.md

 ![](img/pumpHQ.jpg)

 ## Step 1: Select the Path Tool
-Start at shutoff head and working toward runout.
+Using the path tool, set the first anchor of the shut-off head (maximum head at zero flow).
+Continue selecting points along the curve, working right toward pump runout.

-Select 10 or so, points along the curve at regular intervals.
+Typically 10 or so points provides a good curve definition.

 Capture any major changes in the curve shape.